redhat-developer/vscode-knative/README.md

 > See [CHANGELOG](CHANGELOG.md) for details.

+### 0.5.0

+- Display Traffic percentage on the Revisions

 ### 0.4.0

-- Display yaml file for Services and Revisions when selected.
+- Display yaml file for Services and Revisions when selected
 - Support Deletion of Services and Revisions

 ### 0.3.0